FrankLawrence/Obsidian-Vault/Computer Programming/Software Design/Software Abstraction and Modelling.md

 > - They are the driver for software quality (not *what* the system does, but *how* it does it)
 > - They enable separating a system into parts to let teams work on them in parallel
 > - They are the bridge between the requirements and the implementation

-- **Abstraction** is indispensable for complex software systems
-- **Models** are abstract representations of a system
-	- Low-level details are safely ignored
-	- Models can be used for many purposes
-	- Descriptive vs. prescriptive models
-	- Informal vs. (semi-)formal notations
-- **Software design** is decision making while using and creating models of a system

 ---
 References: